forseti-security/forseti-security/_docs/setup/upgrade.md

 ### Run setup

   1. Once you've started Cloud Shell, download Forseti.
 The installer is included.
-     Getting `2.0-dev-rc1` branch will install Forseti v2.0 Release Candidate 1.
+     Getting `master` branch will install Forseti v2.0.

       ```bash
-      git clone -b 2.0-dev-rc1 --single-branch https://github.com/GoogleCloudPlatform/forseti-security.git
+      git clone -b master --single-branch https://github.com/GoogleCloudPlatform/forseti-security.git
       ```

-  1. Navigate to the installer directory:
+  1. Run the installer.

      ```bash
-      cd forseti-security/setup/
+     python setup/installer.py
      ```

-  1. Run the installer:

-     ```bash
-     python installer.py
-     ```

-  1. When prompted to migrate configurations choose “Y”
+  1. When prompted to migrate configuration files choose “Y”.

   1. Installer will prompt the necessary information to install Forseti.

-     If you don't have these information configured in v1.x, you will be prompted again during the installation:
+     If you don't have this information configured in v1.x, you will be prompted for them again during the installation:

-     * SendGrid API key \[Optional\]: Used for sending email via SendGrid.
+     * SendGrid API key (optional): Used for sending email via SendGrid.
 Refer to setting up [email notifications]({% link _docs/configure/email-notification.md %})).
-     * Email recipient \[Optional\]: If a SendGrid API key is provided, you will also be asked to whom Forseti should send the email notifications.
+     * Email recipient (optional): If a SendGrid API key is provided, you will also be asked to whom Forseti should send the email notifications.
-     * G Suite super admin email \[Not optional\]: This is part of the [G Suite Google Groups collection]({% link _docs/configure/gsuite-group-collection.md %}) and is necessary for running [Explain]({% link _docs/configure/explain/index.md %}).
+     * G Suite super admin email (required): This is part of the [G Suite Google Groups collection]({% link _docs/configure/gsuite-group-collection.md %}) and is necessary.
-       Ask your G Suite Admin if you don't know what the super admin email is.
+       Ask your G Suite Admin if you don't know which super admin email to use.

 ## What's next